jeremyckahn/farmhand/README.md

 - https://www.npmjs.com/package/@jeremyckahn/farmhand
   - Playable from https://unpkg.com/browse/@jeremyckahn/farmhand/build/

+The Action will also publish [the latest release to GitHub](https://github.com/jeremyckahn/farmhand/releases/latest).

-The process will take about 3-4 minutes to complete and it will notify the Discord server's `#updates` channel.
+The process will take several minutes to complete and it will notify the Discord server's `#updates` channel.
 It is customary to explain what you just shipped in the `#updates` channel as well.

 ## Feature flags